World Exhibition – (General International Exposition 2nd Category)

 The success of Chicago's 1933 Expo led New York to host its own World Expo to erase the bad memories of the economic crisis.
-The Expo, that praised a world of capitalism, consumerism and democracy, was impacted by the start of Word War II overseas.
+Registered by the 11th General Assembly of the BIE on 4 May 1937, the Expo praised a world of capitalism, consumerism and democracy, but was impacted by the start of Word War II overseas.
 Proof of its public success, almost 45 million people visited the event, however the Expo wasn't able to pay off what it had cost.

 Even though the Expo was held on the 150th anniversary of the government of George Washington and the new American Constitution, New York 1939 was resolutely turned towards the future.
 Its theme "The World of tomorrow" aimed at demonstrating the positive impact that technologies would have in the future.
 The Expo showcased the link between scientific progress and democracy, capitalism and consumerism and presented them as values that would guaranty a high quality of life.

 The emblematic monuments of the Expo were the Trylon and Perisphere erected in the thematic area.
 The Trylon, designed by Wallace K. Harrison was a 212 meter-high triangular tower.
 Jacques Fouilhoux's Perisphere was a huge globe whose diameter measured 65 meters.
 Inside, visitors could discover the "Democracity" designed by Henry Dreyfuss.
 It was a diorama of a 2039 city that showcased a day in that city in 5 minutes.